merenlab/merenlab.org/_posts/anvio/2015-05-01-anvio-tutorial.md

 {% include _toc.html %}

-This article explains basic components of Anvi'o.
+This article gives a brief overview of anvi'o metagenomic worklow.
 If you run into any issues, please post a comment down below, or open an <a href="https://github.com/meren/anvio/issues">issue</a>.

-If you are here, you are assume to have installed the platform, and have [run the "mini test"]({% post_url anvio/2015-05-01-installation %}) succesfully.
+If you are here, you must have already installed the platform, and have [run the "mini test"]({% post_url anvio/2015-05-01-installation %}) succesfully.

 # Preparation

-To run anvio you need these files:
+To run anvio, you need these files (_at least_):

 * __A FASTA file__ of your contigs.
 I will call it `contigs.fa` throughout this manual.
 * And __BAM files__ for your samples.
 Let's say, for the sake of brevity, you have two samples in your analysis, `X` and `Y`, and the BAM files for these samples are named `X-raw.bam` and `Y-raw.bam`.

-Contig names in `contigs.fa` must match names found in your bam files.
-To make sure that is the case, do this:
+Contig names in `contigs.fa` must match names found in your BAM files.
+This is very important.
+To make sure that is the case, please run these two commands in your terminal:

+{% highlight bash %}
 grep '>' contigs.fa | head
 anvi-profile -i X-raw.bam --list-contigs | head
+{% endhighlight %}

 Do they look identical?
 They better be.
 If they don't you need to fix that before going forward.

 If you exported your FASTA file and BAM files using CLC, type these two commands, and you are going to be fine:

+{% highlight bash %}
 sed -i 's/ .*$//g' contigs.fa
 sed -i 's/_contig_/contig/g' contigs.fa
+{% endhighlight %}

 # Programs to analyze contigs FASTA